Independent Drivers Guild Driver stands in front of banner

 The Compost Cooperative

-The Compost Cooperative in Greenfield, MA, is a worker-owned cooperative that urns food waste into compost, and was developed inside a county jail by incarcerated people.
+The Compost Cooperative in Greenfield, MA, is a worker-owned cooperative that turns food waste into compost.
 The cooperative provides job training and ownership opportunities to formerly incarcerated individuals.

 Four women from Northwest Cooperative Development Center, a 2023 Co-op Innovation awardee, presenting to a seated audience outdoors.